Four Things to Know When Renting to Elderly Tenants

 Do things old school.

 Things that younger generations take for granted, such as texting or cash-sending apps, don’t come so naturally to some of our older generations.
 A house of millennials might be able to pay the rent with a couple swipes of the thumb on their phone, but their parents might still prefer more traditional ways of getting the rent in on time.
 Be willing to bend your usual landlording practices in order to make sure you and your tenants are always on the same page.
-But don’t be surprised if even your elderly tenants are interested in the ease of paying online or in the convenience automated debits.
+But don’t be surprised if even your elderly tenants are interested in the ease of paying online or the convenience of automated debits.

 Make the property as livable as possible for disabled tenants.